amitgaru2/amitgaru2.github.io/about.markdown

 permalink: /about/
 ---

 Hi, this is Amit Garu.
-I am a graduate computer science student at University of Wyoming located in Laramie, Wyoming, USA.